The Worshipful Master and Lodge Officers of Queen Anne #242

 The Officers of Queen Anne are committed to growing it to be an honor to all the other Masonic Lodges in Seattle.
 Their commitment is above and beyond the call of duty.
 Please contact any of them should you have particular questions.

-Worshipful Master: WB Steven Twigg
+Worshipful Master: WB Aaron Scull

 The duties of the Worshipful Master are similar to those of a president of an organization.
 Masonic Lodges operate in a similar fashion to the Robers Rules of order, as a large part of the stated meetings are a business meeting.

 The term “Worshipful” Does not imply he is worshiped in the Lodge, but comes out of middle english, where the term is similar to “The Honorable” and is used interchangeably to address mayors, and judges.
 It is a term of respect, indicating that he has a special place of honor among the other Master Masons.

 While he is elected once a year at Queen Anne Lodge, and facilitates the meeting as a Lodge president, he does have certain powers to over ride such rules of order so long as they do not brake the bylaws of Queen Anne Lodge and the Grand Lodge.
 In this since the responsibility of the Worshipful master is similar to in and some way evolved from the role of an old Naval Captains relationships with his ship in the old British Navy during their age of exploration.
 Because the Lodge is shaped in parliamentarian style, rectangle shape, allowing the members to face eachother, the Worshipful Master sits in the East in a like manner to the captain of a ship sailing west for exploration.